-The content of this evidence review was up-to-date on 13 May 2020.
-See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date information.
+The content of this evidence review was up to date on 13 May 2020.
+New evidence may have been published since then.
+See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date prescribing information.

 Haemophagocytic lymphohistiocytosis (HLH) is a hyperinflammatory syndrome, which can lead to a cytokine storm, tissue damage and multi-organ failure.
 It has a high mortality rate.
 Primary HLH is an inherited condition, which presents mainly in childhood and may be associated with immunodeficiency.
 Secondary HLH (sHLH) usually occurs in previously immunocompetent people and may be triggered by autoimmune or autoinflammatory disease (when it is called macrophage activation syndrome [MAS]), malignancy (especially haematological malignancy) or, most often, infection (when it may be indistinguishable from sepsis).
 Viral infections are the most common cause of secondary sHLH (Carter et al. 2019).